Gitds-flow Explanation Work Flow

 - Merge all the experiment’s commits into one, keeping the branch

-history clean.
+devhistory clean.

-branch and continue working until you have a release build for PR on the main
+Step 6: Update the dev branch and continue working until you have a release build for PR on the main branch

 1